 For instance, are you in the rustic plains of Kansas, Oklahoma, or Texas?
 Is the train barreling through suburban New Jersey or downtown Chicago?
 Is it a mountainous train traveling through Canada, Utah, or Colorado?

 The environment you choose will greatly affect what availability for landscaping you have.
 Is it the dead of winter, where a blanket of snow will cover everything?
 Early spring with blooming blossoms and trees?
 The crux of summer when everything is bright, green, and hazy?
 Or is it autumn with jewel-toned flora?

-These are decisions that are best made before investing in the pieces of your model train so you don’t have things that won’t be used based on the season, location, and time period you choose.
+It's best to make these decisions before investing in the pieces of your model train set to avoid collecting model train pieces that you won't use based on the season, location, and period you choose.